archdragon/archloot/README.md

     chest = LootSystem::Chest.new

-Initlialize your item
-It can be anything - Drop class will accept any object

-    first_drop = LootSystem::Drop.new({item: your_item, chance: 0.25})
-    second_drop = LootSystem::Drop.new({item: your_item2, chance: 0.95})

-Now we can add the drops to our container:
+Now we can add the items to our container:

-    chest.add(first_drop)
-    chest.add(second_drop)
+    chest.add({item: common_item_object, chance: 0.9})
+    chest.add({item: rare_item_object, chance: 0.01})

-And use get_drops method to get a list of all the that we managed to find:
+And use items_found method to get a list of all item that we managed to find:

-    chest.get_drops
+    chest.item_found